CliMT/climt/rrtmg_clouds.md

 The longwave absorption coefficient and shortwave parameters `extcoice`, `ssacoice` and `gice` are interpolated from look up tables.
-The look up tables differ to those in `key_streamer_manual`, and comments in the RRTMG code state that the look up tables for `fu` are for a hexagonal ice particle parameterisation, whereas those for `key_streamer_manual` are for a spherical ice particle parameterisation.
+The look up tables differ to those in `key_streamer_manual`, and comments in the RRTMG code state that the look up tables for `fu` are for a hexagonal ice particle parameterisation.
-The look up tables for `fu` are slightly larger, and the range of allowed values for the ice particle size is corresponding larger ([5, 140] microns).
+The look up tables for `fu` are slightly larger than those for `key_streamer_manual`, and the range of allowed values for the ice particle size is corresponding larger ([5, 140] microns).

-The calculation of the shortwave parameter `forwice` is calculated from `fdelta` (again taken from look up tables) and `ssacoice` as follows.
+The shortwave parameter `forwice` is calculated from `fdelta` (again taken from look up tables) and `ssacoice` as follows.

 ```
 forwice = fdelta + 0.5 / ssacoice